iamjoshgilman/BluesClues/03 - Content/03 - Autopsy Walkthrough.md

 31. Export a specific email file and open it using an email client or text editor.
    - Extracted information may include sender, recipient, date/time, subject, and more.

-These notes cover the process of starting a new case, importing a data source, running ingest modules, and analyzing the results using Autopsy.

 ___